DataCurationNetwork/data-primers/SPSS Data Curation Primer/SPSS-data-curation-primer.md

   2. What version of SPSS were the data files created with, compared with the current version at the time of curation?

   3. Is use of a file-naming convention evident?
 Are the file names understandable?
+Are relationships between files explained?

-  4. Are the variables contained in the data files well-organized and sufficiently described (e.g., unique and understandable labels, etc.)?
+  4. Are the variables well-described (with labels, etc.) within SPSS variables table?
 Is there an external codebook or data dictionary?

-  5. Is there an additional README file containing necessary metadata (e.g., project context, methodology, and data information)?
+  5. Is there an additional README file or other documentation containing the necessary project context, methodology, and other information?

   6. What does the data contained represent?
 Is additional documentation necessary for interpretation? (e.g., if the data represents survey results, is it a complete copy of the survey or interview instrument available as a separate file?)

   7. Which files (e.g., data, syntax, output) are essential to effectively sharing this data?
 Which are optional?

-  8. What is the profile of potential re-users of this data?
-Is there additional information they would need to know to reuse this data?
+  8. Would a researcher in this field or others have all documentation they need to interpret this data?

-# Key clarifications
+# Additional Considerations

 If answers to the following are not addressed in any associated metadata or documentation, follow up with the researcher for further clarification.

 Data Analysis and Curation

-  1. What are the dates of data collection and analysis?
+  1. What are the dates of data collection?

-  2. How was the missing data handled?
+  2. Is there information about the provenance of the data (e.g. when changes were made and by whom)?

+  3. Are there missing or null values in the data?
+How is missing data handled/defined?

-  3. Does the dataset contain any imputed data?
+  4. Does the dataset contain any imputed data?

-  4. Were data &quot;cleaned&quot; using a tool such as OpenRefine or R packages?

-  5. What other tools (if any) were used to gather or analyze this data in addition to SPSS?
+  5. Are the data weighted in any way?

+  6. Are the data from multiple sources?
+Are they cited?
+What are the sharing permissions?

+  7. Were other software tools used for data gathering/cleaning/transforming (e.g. OpenRefine, R, etc.)?
+Are they listed in the documentation?

+  8. Were any SPSS extensions used in this analysis?
+Are they listed in the documentation?

 Sensitive Data

-  6. If data pertains to human subjects, have data been sufficiently anonymized?
+  9. If data pertains to human subjects, have data been sufficiently anonymized?

-  7. If anonymized data are being shared, what steps have been taken to prevent re-identification of participants? (e.g., are geographic aggregations used in order to help prevent re-identification of human subjects data, etc.)?
+  10. If anonymized data are being shared, what steps have been taken to prevent re-identification of participants? (e.g., are geographic aggregations used in order to help prevent re-identification of human subjects data, etc.)?
 Is there any data contained that could allow for re-identification?

-  8. Have funder and institutional human subjects protocols been followed and is the deposit of anonymized data permitted?
+  11. Have funder and institutional human subjects protocols been followed and is the deposit of anonymized data permitted?

+  Note: For additional information on sensitive data, please refer to the Human Subjects primer.

 Other questions

-  9. What are the best practices (or common practices) for this type of dataset among disciplinary or institutional repositories the researcher is aware of?
+  12. What are the best practices (or common practices) for this type of dataset among disciplinary or institutional repositories the researcher is aware of?

 # Applicable Metadata Standards, Recommended Elements and Readme file

-It is recommended to document datasets created in the research lifecycle, and use software programs and tools to assist data documentation.
-A dataset or project created with SPSS Statistics software need to include two levels of documentations: project level (or study level) metadata, and data level metadata.
+It is recommended to document datasets throughout in the research lifecycle, and use software programs and tools to assist in data documentation.
+A dataset or project created with SPSS Statistics software needs to include two levels of documentation: project level (or study level) metadata, and data level metadata.

 **Project-Level or Study-Level Metadata**